 I am blessed to have biological heritage that originates from the ‘paradise on earth’ that they call ‘Madeira’.
 Despite growing up in an English family aged ten, I was also aware of my Portuguese roots and throughout my childhood years had traveled to Madeira until my passport was destroyed by my stepmother, but that’s a half a decade battle for ‘citizen status’ that I wont go into right now.Still I digress; it might not be a ‘ravers haven’ and you’re more likely to go ‘hiking’ than partying but for someone like myself who prefers swimming in the sea or long mountain hikes to getting rat arse drunk, it’s little wonder that I have so much love for my parents homeland.
+One of the best places to live in Portugal, Madeira is a teal mecca of natural swimming pools, lush mountain valleys and basalt sand beaches that are teeming in uniqueness.

 Founded in 1419 alongside its ‘partner island’ Porto Santo (1418) by the Portuguese navigators Tristão Vaz Teixeira, Bartolomeu Perestrelo and João Gonçalves Zarco, Madeira’s capital city Funchal became a mandatory port of call for European trade routes.
 Largely due to its abundance in agricultural crops such as sugar cane and exportation of ‘white gold’ to all of Europe, Madeira was a reputable trading partner, although like many European colonies its history is marred with slave labor, whose ‘free labor’ contributed to the growth of the Portuguese ‘Crown’, which ended in 1910.
 Despite its less than ideal ‘founding principles’, Madeira’s presence in the food and drink sector, including its ‘world famous’ wine, made it a popular exporting ‘point of call’ during the sixteenth and seventeenth century.
 Although Madeira was prevalent in the trading community, it was not until the 19th and 20th century that Madeira was used as a ‘tourist destination’ which was largely due to Funchal’s construction of an airport to accommodate visitors.